brndnmtthws/hdfs/README.md

 System Environment for Configurations
 --------------------------
 Many scheduler configurations can be made by setting the system environment variables.
-To do this upper case the property and replace `.` with `_`.
+To do this, convert the property to upper case and replace `.` with `_`.
 Example `mesos.hdfs.data.dir` can be replaced with `MESOS_HDFS_DATA_DIR`.

 Currently this only works for values that are used by scheduler.
-Values used by the executor can not be control in this way yet.
+Values used by the executor can not be controlled in this way yet.

 Authentication with CRAM-MD5 (Optional)